 Child Dog Bite FAQ

-Getting bitten by a dog is a scary experience for anyone, but it can be a devastating and traumatic experience for a child, especially a young child.
+A dog bite is a frightening experience for anyone, but for a child—especially a young child—it can be devastating and deeply traumatic.
+Naturally, as a parent or guardian, you may have questions about what to do.
 Where do you find answers to your questions?

 We Can Help You